Dispute with the administration: interim measures

 The request shall bear the indication "interim" and shall include the following:

-• Subject matter of the request (specification of the measures requested)
+• The subject matter of the request (details of the measures requested)

-• Arguments demonstrating the urgency and validity of your request (usefulness of the measures requested, absence of decision of the administration)
+• The arguments demonstrating the urgency and the validity of your request (usefulness of the measures requested, absence of a decision by the administration).

 The way to file the application depends on whether you have a lawyer or not: